AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/config-editor-settings.md

 ![Editor settings](./images/editor-settings-dialog.png){width="350" align="left"}

 - **Non breaking spaces**: Enable this option to show an indicator for the non-breaking spaces while editing it in the Editor.
 It is visible only in the Author view for DITA topic and DITA maps
-- **XML comments**: Enables the visibility of XML comments in Author view to reduce visual clutter or aid in structured authoring.
-When enabled, authors can render, insert, edit, and delete XML comments directly within the content in the Author view itself, making it easier to add contextual notes for collaborators.
-When disabled, XML comments are completely hidden and cannot be inserted or modified, ensuring a cleaner authoring experience for users who do not require them.
+- **XML comments**: Enables authors to view, edit, and insert XML comments directly in Author mode, for better visibility within the content.
+When enabled, authors can view, insert, edit, and delete XML comments directly within the content in the Author mode itself, making it easier to add contextual notes for collaborators.
+When disabled, XML comments are hidden in Author mode and cannot be inserted or modified from Author mode, ensuring a cleaner authoring experience for users who do not require them.
+You can continue to view and author XML comments in source mode using the `<!-- test comment -->` syntax.

     ![Config XML comments](./images/config-xml-comments.png){width="650" align="left"}